MIDS-scaling-up/v3/week03/lab/LabNoJetson.md

 docker run -d --name web --hostname web --rm -p 8080:80 nginx
 ```

 From your VM's display, open a brower and go to http://localhost:8080.
 You should be greeted with the Nginx welcome page.
 You should notice two new options in with run command, `-d` and `-p`.
 First, the `-d` option runs the container in the background.
 Next, the `-p` is used publish a container's port(s) to the host.
 In this case, mapping the host's port 8080 to the container's port 80.
-You can also access this container from outside your Jetson; if you were to open a browser on your workstation and to `http://<yourVMsIP>:8080`, replacing `<yourVMsIP>` with the IP address of your VM, you'll once again see the welcome page.
+You can also access this container from outside your VM; if you were to open a browser on your workstation and to `http://<yourVMsIP>:8080`, replacing `<yourVMsIP>` with the IP address of your VM, you'll once again see the welcome page.

 To stop your container, run the command `docker stop web`.